PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 Docker can then use the information in `Dockerfile` to build a new image that contains your source code and Node.js to run it.
 To do that, run the command `docker build --tag=my-web-app:latest .` in `/platform/web-application`.
 This tells Docker to build the image and to add it to its own collection of images on your computer.
 At the same time, it will also download the `node:13.5.0` image from Docker Hub (unless it has already done that).

 To run the image in a new container, run the command `docker run -p 3000:8080 my-web-app:latest`.
-When the container is running you should be able to send HTTP requests to your web application by opening [http://localhost:3000](http://localhost:3000) in a web browser on your computer (that is, if you use Docker for Windows, if you use Docker Toolbox instead, see the red box below).
+When the container is running you should be able to send HTTP requests to your web application by opening [http://localhost:3000](http://localhost:3000) in a web browser on your computer.
 The command used to start the container told Docker that all incoming traffic to port 3000 on your computer should be forwarded to the container's port 8080.

 On Mac and Linux you can stop the container from running by pressing `[CTRL]` + `[C]`.
 On Windows you also need to run the command `docker container ls` to retrieve the name of the container and then run the command `docker container stop theContainerName`.